entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of Cuanyu is 0.

-182. Continuous profundus sensory line on preorbital and postorbital: absent (0); present (1).
+182. Position of profundus sensory line: on preorbital (0); on postorbital (1), on both postorbital and preorbital plates (2).
 > Modified from Johnson *et al*.
 (2000), Character 22.

 > - The profundus sensory canal extends from preorbital to the postorbital plates.
 This character is present in *Bryantolepis*.

 > - Johnson *et al*.
 (2000): "In *Bryantolepis brachycephala* the profundus sensory line is present as a continuous line from the central sensory line on the Postorbital to the centre of the Preorbital terminating near the supraorbital sensory line (Denison, 1958)."

-183. Disconnected segments of profundus sensory line on preorbital and postorbital: absent (0); present (1).
+183. Profundus sensory line connecting with the infraorbital sensory line: absent (0); present (1).
 > Modified from Johnson *et al*.
 (2000), Character 24.

 > - Johnson *et al*.
 (2000): "This character is known only in *Simblaspis cachensis* (Denison, 1958)."